 Brown v.
-Board of Education (1954) is thought by many to be the case that ended school segregation and overturned Plessy v.
+Board of Education (1954) is the case that outlawed school segregation and largely overturned Plessy v.
 Ferguson's (1896) "separate but equal" precedent.
 In this case, the Court found that school segregation was unconstitutional under the Equal Protection Clause of the Fourteenth Amendment of the Constitution.
 The decision was the turning point in the country's struggle for equal protection under the law for all of its citizens with particular application to education.
 It also gave encouragement to the Civil Rights Movement.
 Brown's impact on segregation, however, was neither immediate in 1954 nor has it ended segregation.
 In some ways, the struggle continues today.